-The Ending the HIV Epidemic in the U.S. (EHE) federal initiative focuses on accelerating progress to end the HIV epidemic through four key strategies: diagnose, treat, prevent, and respond.
-EHE infuses priority jurisdictions with additional resources, technology, and expertise to expand HIV treatment and prevention activities.
-The first phase includes seven rural states with a disproportionate occurrence of HIV-Alabama, Arkansas, Kentucky, Mississippi, Missouri, Oklahoma, and South Carolina.
+The Ending the HIV Epidemic in the U.S. (EHE) initiative is an ongoing federal effort to reduce the number of new HIV infections in the United States by at least 90 percent by 2030 through four implementation pillars: diagnose, treat, prevent, and respond.
+EHE provides priority jurisdictions with additional resources, technology, and expertise to expand HIV treatment and prevention activities.
+The first phase includes seven rural states with a disproportionate occurrence of HIV-Alabama, Arkansas, Kentucky, Mississippi, Missouri, Oklahoma, and South Carolina-in addition to 48 counties, the District of Columbia, and San Juan, Puerto Rico.
 The U.S. Department of Health and Human Services (HHS) leads the government-wide effort, and HRSA has a key role in leading the implementation of EHE.